andyw-lala/Tek7KTesters/Readout/README.md

 This demonstrates that the solution will work, and as long as we do not mask interrupts for extended periods we can use software to service the readout circuitry.

+Note that should the PSoC become unable to service interrupts (due to firmware crash, reset, flashing, or debugger activity) the readout will not longer be updated for each timeslot, resulting in each display field filling with the same character (usually the last one written just before interrupts were no longer serviced.)
+Each display field can show different characters.

 ## PSoC Connectivity

 ### Inputs